GuillaumePv/pin_surrogate_model/README.rst

 ## Contact

-Github project is available at: https://github.com/GuillaumePv/pin_surrogate_model.
+The Github repository is available at: https://github.com/GuillaumePv/pin_surrogate_model.

-If you find bugs, do not hesitate to create Issues inside of the github project.
+If you find bugs, do not hesitate to create Issues in the repository.